maxwang1104/CAN_ids/README.md

 1. Test whether can_ids can catch **“DoS” attack**

     a.
-First, open a termonal to run python code
+Open a terminal to run python code

     ```jsx
     $python can_ids.py
     ```

     b.
-Then, open another terminal to replay log file
+Open another terminal to replay log file

     ```jsx
     $canplayer -I "dos.log" vcan0